Science Together 2025–2026

 What they do: Develop and perform creative dance, movement, and music sessions for older people, including those living with age-related health conditions such as Parkinson’s and dementia.
 Their mission is to enrich lives, reduce loneliness and inactivity, and support independence and wellbeing.

 What they do: Provide services so that all refugee children and young people can access and thrive in education.
-Each year, REUK supports around 2,000 young through programmes that improve access to school and university, provide academic and psychosocial support, and influence policy for long-term change.
 In Oxford, the charity runs a 4-week Orientation Programme offering intensive English lessons and life skills sessions to newly arrived unaccompanied asylum-seeking children while they wait for school places.

-What they do: Work with people with learning disabilities and autism, providing meaningful activities to build confidence, skills and wellbeing and support progression to independent lives.
+What they do: Work with people with learning disabilities and autism, providing meaningful activities to build confidence, skills and wellbeing, and support progression to living independent lives.

 Project: Eating Well Living Well

 Yellow Submarine members often struggle to regulate their food intake and are vulnerable to over-eating fatty or sugary foods.
 They need support to better understand the impact of diet on their bodies and to develop strategies to help them to manage temptation and the lure of advertising.
-The charity would like to collaborate with researchers on the provision of engaging educational experiences, practical experiments and useful tools that will help their members to improve their nutrition and lead healthier lives.
-They would also like to monitor what difference this support makes to their members.
+This collaboration with researchers focusses on the development of engaging educational experiences, practical experiments and useful tools that will help members to improve their nutrition and lead healthier lives, as well as evaluating what difference this support makes for the members.